WebberZone/top-10/readme.txt

 = 1.9.9 =
 * New: Option to disable display of counts to non-admins.
 Check out the option 'Show number of views to non-admins'
+* New: Class `tptn_posts_widget` for the widgets
+* Modified: Brought back the old columns "Views" in the Admin Posts and Pages which contains both the Overall and Daily counts
 * Modified: New admin interface keeping mobile first in mind
 * Modified: Optimised widgets loading
 * Fixed: mySQL error messages due to improper escaping